droonga/droonga.org/tutorial/basic/index.md

 Required packages are prepared by the command above.
 Let's continue to the configuration step.

-### Prepare a configuration file to start a Droonga engine
+### Prepare configuration files to start a Droonga engine

 Create a directory for a Droonga engine: